 All patients will be asked to undergo nutrition analysis and education.
 On completion of a nutrition analysis, regular meetings with a registered dietitian or an exercise physiologist will focus on learning basic nutritional health concepts and dealing with food issues.
 Patients will learn how to choose healthy food combinations along with menu planning and food shopping.
 Patients will also be educated on how to become more comfortable with the sensations of hunger and fullness.
 Moreover, cooking classes and meal therapy will be an integral part of the nutrition education.

 Although the appropriate amount of exercise in relation to the specific condition of the patient will be addressed early in the treatment process, exercise will be an integral component of the overall program.
-An exercise physiologist will provide the patient with an individualized comprehensive exercise prescription and on-going support.
-The patient may choose a custom designed exercise prescription that will be created by the exercise physiologist such as a running program, swimming, rock climbing, English riding, snow skiing, or from a myriad of other exercise prescriptions that appeal to their personal preference.
+When appropriate our exercise physiologist will provide the patient with an individualized comprehensive exercise prescription and on-going support.
+The patient may choose a custom designed exercise prescription such as a running, swimming, team sports, snow skiing, or from a myriad of other exercise prescriptions that appeal to their personal preference.
 In addition, patients will learn the physiological implications of eating disorders, the physiological issues concerning weight management, and the process of recovery.